krasimir/techy/docs/index.md

 ## Using Yaml Front Matter

-If you ever use [Jekyll](http://jekyllrb.com/) you are probably familiar with [Yaml Front Matter](http://jekyllrb.com/docs/frontmatter/).
+If you ever used [Jekyll](http://jekyllrb.com/) you are probably familiar with [Yaml Front Matter](http://jekyllrb.com/docs/frontmatter/).
 It gives you the ability to define settings for the current page.
 All you have to do is to put some Yaml in the beginning of the file wrapped in `---`.
 For example:

 	---
 	username: Derek Worthen